Sharing Together

 What we are doing: Project overview

-Sharing together informs and enriches knowledge mobilization work across the mental health and addictions landscape through three objectives:
+Sharing Together informs and enriches knowledge mobilization work across the mental health and addictions landscape through three objectives:

-1. Identify knowledge gaps and capacity-building priorities among providers and mental health and addictions organizations across Ontario.
+- Identifying knowledge gaps and capacity-building priorities among providers and mental health and addictions organizations across Ontario.

-2. Explore critical gaps in both research uptake and research availability across the mental health and addictions landscape.
+- Exploring critical gaps in both research uptake and research availability across the mental health and addictions landscape.

-3. Cultivate the relationships and boundary-crossing connections needed to increase the positive impact of knowledge mobilization.
+- Cultivating the relationships and boundary-crossing connections needed to increase the positive impact of knowledge mobilization.

 Why we are doing it